matturry/NaturewatchCameraServer-CommunityDevelopmentEdition/README.md

 # NaturewatchCameraServer - Community Development edition

-This is the Developement branch for the My Naturewatch Camera.
-It is a Python server script that captures a video stream from a Pi Camera and serves it as a .mjpg through a control website to another device.
+This is the Community Development branch for the My Naturewatch Camera.
+It is a Python server that captures a video stream from a Pi Camera and serves it as a .mjpg through a control website to another device.
 The website can be used to start a photo capture or video capture based on motion detected in the frame.
 The software is designed to run on a Raspberry Pi Zero 2 W so that you can make your own low-cost wildlife camera.

 Part of the My Naturewatch project by the Interaction Research Studio, in collaboration with the RCA.
-This project

 # Differences between versions

-- This branch is experimental, and is not intended to replace the Main branch software when a "Plug and Play" solution is required.
+- This branch is experimental, and is not intended to replace the original software when a "plug-and-play" experience is required.
 - Updated to Raspberry Pi OS based on Bookworm.
-- This software now using PiCamera2, allowing support for newer Pi Camera, like Pi Camera Module 3 (many thanks to [caracoluk](https://github.com/caracoluk) and [Vincent-Stragier](https://github.com/Vincent-Stragier)).
+- Support for newer Pi Cameras with picamera2, like Pi Camera Module 3 (many thanks to [caracoluk](https://github.com/caracoluk) and [Vincent-Stragier](https://github.com/Vincent-Stragier)).
-- Wifi and Hotspot now controlled by NetworkManager.
+- WiFi and hotspot now controlled by NetworkManager.
-- Added features and camera controls the on settings panel.
+- Additional features and camera controls in the settings panel.

-These updates now should make it easier for users to adapt and update MyNaturewatch Camera software using newer libaries and tools.
+These updates now should make it easier for community members to adapt and update the MyNaturewatch Camera software, with newer libaries and tools.

 # Supported Devices